yukifuruse1217/DMAMS/README.md

 To run the script, the followings are required:

+'nokogiri'

+   "gem install nokogiri -v 1.11.7"

-'fileutils'
+'fileutils' & 'machanize'

    "gem install mechanize" for installation

 'spreadsheet'

    "gem install spreadsheet" for installation

-'machanize'

-   "gem install mechanize"

 'daru'